tosterlolz/Owonero/README.md

 A lightweight, proof-of-work blockchain cryptocurrency written in Rust.
 Features automatic updates, peer-to-peer networking, and efficient mining with the RX/OWO memory-hard algorithm.

+IMPORTANT: Windows users — we publish release binaries on GitHub releases.
+If you are on Windows we recommend downloading the pre-built release for convenience and correctness.

 ## ✨ Features

 - **RX/OWO Mining Algorithm**: Advanced memory-hard proof-of-work based on RandomX principles, ASIC-resistant with 2MB scratchpad